Coarctation of the Aorta

 Diagnosing Coarctation of the Aorta

-During physical examinations, your child’s doctor checks for a heart murmur, which are extra sounds heard throughout the cardiac cycle due to increased blood flow.
+During physical examinations, your child’s doctor listens to your child’s heart and lungs and may detect a heart murmur, which are extra sounds heard throughout the cardiac cycle due to increased blood flow.
 If your pediatrician suspects increased blood flow, a recommendation to see a pediatric cardiologist may be made.
 In some cases, CoA can be detected with fetal echocardiography (ultrasound) before your baby is born.
 A fetal echocardiography can be performed as early as 16 weeks of gestation.

 Tests performed when diagnosing CoA may include: